Accounting principles for the consolidated financial statements

 Management judgement and use of estimates

-Sales revenue is typically recognised when the product or service has been delivered, its value has been determined, and it is probable that the trade receivable will be collected.
-These estimates affect the amount of sales revenue recognised.
-Revenue from long-term projects and long-term operations and maintenance agreements is recognised according to their percentage of completion when the profit on the project or agreement can be reliably determined.
-The percentage of completion and the profit are based on management’s estimates as to the realisation of the project or agreement.
+Revenue from certain projects and long-term agreements is recognised over time according to the input method, based on their percentage of completion when the profit on the project or agreement can be reliably determined.
+The percentage of completion and the profit are based on management’s estimates, which require significant judgement concerning the stage of completion, cost to complete, and time of completion.
 These estimates are reviewed regularly.
-Recognised sales revenue and costs recorded are adjusted during the project when assumptions concerning the outcome of the entire project are updated.
+Recognised revenue and costs recorded are adjusted during the project when assumptions concerning the outcome of the entire project are updated.
 Changes in assumptions relate to changes in the project’s or agreement’s schedule, scope of supply, technology, costs, and any other relevant factors.

 Principles of consolidation

 The consolidated financial statements include the parent company Wärtsilä Corporation and all subsidiaries over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.